 Once you’ve relocated, try to make some time to help your child settle in.
 Here are some ideas:

-- Get a copy of the weekly timetable so the whole family knows what’s happening.
+- If possible, get a copy of the weekly timetable so the whole family knows what’s happening.

-- Make sure your child knows about getting to and from school.
-For example, where you’ll pick her up and drop her off, or where the buses stop.
+- Make sure your child knows about getting to and from school – for example, where you’ll pick him up and drop him off, or where the buses stop.
+If your child will be travelling to school by himself, it can help to do a trial run with him first.

-- Check out the school canteen and other school facilities.
+- Check out the school canteen, library, sporting fields and other school facilities.

 - Find out if there are other extracurricular activities offered at the school that your child might enjoy.